Interface IDbTransactionInterceptor

 This method is still called if an interceptor suppressed creation in TransactionStarting(DbConnection, TransactionStartingEventData, InterceptionResult<DbTransaction>).

-is the result returned by TransactionStarting(DbConnection, TransactionStartingEventData, InterceptionResult<DbTransaction>).
+In this case, result is the result returned by TransactionStarting(DbConnection, TransactionStartingEventData, InterceptionResult<DbTransaction>).

 DbTransaction TransactionStarted(DbConnection connection, TransactionEndEventData eventData, DbTransaction result)